SpinalHDL/VexiiRiscv-RTD/source/VexiiRiscv/Framework/index.rst

 Database
 --------

-In VexiiRiscv, there is the possibility to define elaboration time variable which are unique to each VexiiRiscv instance while being easily accessible as if they were global variable.
+In VexiiRiscv, there is the possibility to define elaboration time variables which are unique to each VexiiRiscv instance while being easily accessible as if they were global variables.
 For instance XLEN, PC_WIDTH, INSTRUCTION_WIDTH, ...

-Those variable are handled through the VexiiRiscv "database".
+Those variables are handled through the VexiiRiscv "database".
 You can see it in the VexRiscv toplevel :

 .. code-block:: scala

-  class VexiiRiscv extends Component{
+  class VexiiRiscv extends Component {
     val database = new Database
     val host = database on (new PluginHost)
   }